awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.01.md

    ```
 **Note**
 You set the endpoint to indicate that you are creating the table in the downloadable version of DynamoDB on your computer\.
-In the `create_table` call, you specify table name, primary key attributes, and its data types\.
+In the `create_table` call, you specify the table name, primary key attributes, and its data types\.
 The `ProvisionedThroughput` parameter is required\.
 However, the downloadable version of DynamoDB ignores it\. \(Provisioned throughput is beyond the scope of this exercise\.\)
 These examples use the Python 3 style `print` function\.
 The line `from __future__ import print_function` enables Python 3 printing in Python 2\.6 and later\.

-1. To run the program, type the following command:
+1. To run the program, enter the following command\.

    `python MoviesCreateTable.py`